 - California Bankruptcy Courts have implemented new e-filing events for filing notices of mortgage forbearance under the CARES Act.
 Parties may electronically file notices of mortgage forbearance for any existing claims or hearings.

-- Federal Central District is closed through June 1, 2020.
-All civil and bankruptcy matters will be heard electronically through telephonic or videoconferencing systems.
-All civil jury trials are suspended through June 1, 2020.
+- Federal Central District civil and bankruptcy matters will be heard electronically through telephonic or videoconferencing systems.
+All civil jury trials are suspended indefinitely.

-- Federal Eastern District and Eastern District Bankruptcy Courts through June 1, 2020 are closed to the public.
+- Federal Eastern District and Eastern District Bankruptcy Courts are closed to the public indefinitely.
 All civil matters will be decided on the papers.
 Any necessary hearings will be heard telephonically.

-- Northern Federal District and Northern District Bankruptcy Courts through May 1, 2020 are closed to the public.
-All civil matters will be decided on the papers.
+- Northern Federal District and Northern District Bankruptcy Courts through September 30, 2020 are closed to the public.
+All civil matters scheduled through September 30, 2020 will be decided on the papers.
 Any necessary hearings will be heard telephonically.
-Any trial dates currently scheduled are vacated.
+All jury trial dates currently scheduled through September 30, 2020 are vacated.
+Judges are permitted to conduct bench trials via videoconference.

 - Federal Southern District and Southern District Bankruptcy Courts will remain open.
-All jury trials are continued until May 16, 2020.
 Individual judges are granted discretion to conduct hearings and are encouraged to conduct hearings telephonically.

 - Parties in the Federal Southern District are excused from making personal appearances in court for civil hearings unless ordered to appear.
 Individual judges retain discretion to conduct hearings telephonically or continue hearings.